If your business uses a chatbot, generates marketing copy with AI, or is building any kind of AI-powered tool, you need to read this.

 Here’s my take: compliance is a competitive advantage, especially in a market this small.

 Malta’s AI ecosystem is tight-knit.
 The businesses that show documented compliance early will build trust with clients, partners, and regulators.
-When enforcement starts, you want to be the business that’s already sorted — not the one scrambling.
+When enforcement starts, you want to be the business that’s already sorted, not the one scrambling.
+We publish our own AI governance framework for exactly this reason: it’s easier to ask clients to trust how you use AI when you’ve written it down.

 The MDIA sandbox is open for businesses testing AI systems.
 For companies building AI products, this is a chance to shape how regulation works in practice rather than react to it after the fact.